-Indicator Baseline data (2012) Progression (2016/17) City target Financial ratios Balanced cash budget ratio: In accordance with good financial management practices, the City aims to generate enough annual surplus to allow it to meet: • additional financial costs for new capital expenditure; • any deficit from new facilities that are now operational; and • projected annual operational costs.
+Indicator Baseline data (2012) Progression (2016/17) City target Financial ratios Balanced cash budget ratio: In accordance with good financial management practices, the City aims to generate enough annual surplus to allow it to meet: Additional financial costs for new capital expenditure; Any deficit from new facilities that are now operational; and Projected annual operational costs.
 In 2016/17, the City's balanced cash budget ratio was 0.05%; achieving a surplus of \$84,016.
 These figures indicates that the City's funds match expenses and is indicative of sound financial management.
 To maintain an annual net closing position of between 0% and 1%.
 Measure: City of Joondalup annual net closing position.
-Source: City of Joondalup Annual Budget Operating surplus ratio: In 2011/12, the City's operating surplus ratio was -0.4%.
+Source: City of Joondalup Annual Budget.
+Operating surplus ratio: In 2011/12, the City's operating surplus ratio was -0.4%.
 The Department of Local Government's Advanced Standards require an annual operating surplus ratio of >15%.
 The current advanced standard ratio is considered inconsistent with the City's ambition of maintaining an appropriate surplus and rate affordability level that reflects planned activities on an annual basis.
 In 2016/17, the City's Operating surplus ratio was negative (5%).
 This figure is below the City's target, which is caused by factors such as undertaking additional infrastructure projects.
 Improvements to the operating position will be made to ensure the City returns to a positive operating surplus.
 To maintain a positive operating surplus ratio of between 2%-8% over a 5-year average.
-Measure: City of Joondalup annual operating surplus ratio Source: City of Joondalup Annual Report Debt service cover ratio: In 2011-12, the City's debt service cover ratio was 10.8.
-The Department of Local Government's Advanced Standards require a debt coverage ratio greater than 5.
+Measure: City of Joondalup annual operating surplus ratio.
+Source: City of Joondalup Annual Report.
+Debt service cover ratio: In 2011-12, the City's debt service cover ratio was 10.8.
+The Department of Local Government's Advanced Standards require a debt coverage ratio greater than five.
 The current advanced standard ratio is considered inconsistent with the City's ambition of optimising funding options according to favourable economic conditions.
 Whilst the capacity to service debt is considered imperative, capitalising on opportunities for debt affordability is also important.
 In 2016/17, the City's debt service cover ratio was 8.72.
-Not to exceed 5 consecutive years with an annual debt service cover ratio of between 3 and 5, with all other periods exceeding a ratio of 5.
-Measure: City of Joondalup annual debt service cover ratio Source: City of Joondalup Annual Report Asset management ratios Asset consumption ratio: Asset consumption ratio: to be determined.
-This ratio highlights the aged condition of the local government's stock of physical assets.
-In 2016/17, the City's asset consumption ratio was 0.62.
-Since 2012, a corporate project has been implemented to improve the accuracy of data contained within the City's asset inventory.
-This includes the review of asset lives, identification of information gaps and revaluation of infrastructure inventories to increase confidence in the calculation of the asset consumption ratio.
-To be able to identify the City's asset consumption ratio with a high confidence level and the ratio is 0.5 or greater.
+Not to exceed five consecutive years with an annual debt service cover ratio of between 2 and 5, with all other periods exceeding a ratio of 5.
+Measure: City of Joondalup annual debt service cover ratio.
+Source: City of Joondalup Annual Report.